crdoconnor/strictyaml/docs/why-not/toml.md

-In the above example it just removes two characters, but in larger documents with more complex data, pushing type parsing decision to the schema (or assuming strings) emoves an enormous amount of syntactic noise.
+In the above example it just removes two characters, but in larger documents with more complex data, pushing type parsing decision to the schema (or assuming strings) removes an enormous amount of syntactic noise.

 The lack of syntax typing combined with the use of indentation instead of square brackets to denote hierarchies makes equivalent StrictYAML documents 10-20% shorter, cleaner